 Non-athletes comprise all non-competitive members of USA Swimming.
 These include coaches, officials, volunteers, and staff members of USA Swimming.
 Non-athlete members are asked to complete one of two levels of a background check for athlete protection.
 Coaches and any other volunteers that have direct contact with athletes are asked to take a level 2 background check, while other non-athlete members are asked to take a level 1 background check.
 Family memberships are also offered to families that have 2 or more non-athlete members, and are a reduction in cost from individual non-athlete memberships.

-Financial Obligations & Fundraising
+Financial Obligations, Fundraising, and Volunteer Service Hours